 For people with no symptoms, testing for STIs depends on how sexually active you are and whether you use condoms consistently.
 It is recommended that you get tested:

-- after any unprotected sex, if you know or suspect that your partner has had other sexual partners
+- after any sex, if you know or suspect that your partner has had other sexual partners

 - after any unwanted or non-consensual sexual contact